Our team

 Almas Farzi (‘Navid’) - Services Director

-Almas Farzi, also known as Navid, worked as a teacher and a head teacher in Iran.
-He has a Diploma in Management and obtained a degree in Politics with Social Policy at Goldsmiths College, University of London.
+(Almas Farzi, also known as Navid) I worked as a teacher and a head teacher in Iran.
+I have a Diploma in Management and obtained a degree in Politics with Social Policy at Goldsmiths College, University of London.

-Navid worked for the British Refugee Council for 14 years as an adviser and is a registered as an immigration adviser with the Office of the Immigration Services Commissioner (OISC).
+I worked for the British Refugee Council for 14 years as an adviser and have registered as an immigration adviser with the Office of the Immigration Services Commissioner (OISC).

 Dr Gilberto Estrada Harris